6 Things to Include in an Employee Termination Checklist

 Most employees use employer property as part of their job.

-Think about those things that might be in an employee’s possession and make sure you collect them before they walk out the door.
+Think about anything that might be in an employee’s possession, and make sure you collect it before they walk out the door.

 3. Access Cancellation

-One of the first things you should be doing is canceling any access the employee might have to computer files and buildings.
+One of the first things you should do is cancel any access the employee has to computer files and buildings.

-Make sure your IT person cancels passwords to any company digital files so you can secure your company’s electronic data.
+Instruct your IT person to revoke passwords for any company’s digital files to secure your company’s electronic data.

 4. Benefits